 Hopefully we have ridden this wave and crisis and are on the way to smoother waters for the next little while.
 So, I hope you will excuse me for not having posted in the last six weeks.
 Most nights I’ve been exhausted and couldn’t find the strength to be creative.

-While we were dealing with the maiden’s talk of suicide I came across a song written by Chester Bennington of Linkin Park as a tribute to Chris Connell of Soundgarden who died by suicide in May.
-Chester himself took his own life on what would have been Chris’ birthday.
+During this time, I heard a song written by Chester Bennington of Linkin Park as a tribute to Chris Connell of Soundgarden who died by suicide in May.
+Chester took his life on what would have been Chris’ birthday.
 The song is hauntingly beautiful and the lyrics are more poignant given that Chester could not find the light to take away the darkness that he sung about.
 I played the video tonight for the maiden and I cried.
 I told her I did not want her to take her life.
 No matter how difficult life is, I will always be there for her.

 I couldn’t figure out how to upload the video: so here is the link One More Light I chose the video of the performance on Jimmy Kimmel live as it is a powerful version.